keejelo/Javascript/getElement/README.md

 <br />

 ## Examples
-Getting an element with a specified id:<br />
+Getting element with a specified id:<br />
 <pre>
 // Get element by id